daos-stack/daos/docs/admin/administration.md

 errors at failure point
 - Online hotplug procedures (see [Exclusion and Hotplug](#exclusion-and-hotplug)) do not apply
 - The engine cannot self-exclude and restart; manual intervention is required
-- The failed SSD must be replaced offline (server powered down)
+- The failed SSD must be replaced when `daos_server` process is stopped
 - Recovery requires `dmg storage format --replace` to reuse the engine's "old" rank once fixed

 **Example Scenario: Engine with SysXS on Data/WAL/Meta SSD**